dannyjameswilliams/truncsm-blog/README.md

 # truncsm-blog

 If you are looking for the [**Estimating Density Models with Truncation Boundaries using Score Matching.
-Song Liu, Takafumi Kanamori, & Daniel J. Williams (2021)**](https://arxiv.org/pdf/1910.03834.pdf), please click on the link to be directed to the arxiv paper.
+Song Liu, Takafumi Kanamori, & Daniel J. Williams, JMLR, (2022)**](https://arxiv.org/pdf/1910.03834.pdf), please click on the link to be directed to the arxiv paper.
 This repository is a simple implementation of the method for use in the following blog posts:

 [Blog post on dannyjameswilliams.co.uk (Recommended)](https://dannyjameswilliams.co.uk/post/nodata/)